wooey/Wooey/docs/customizations.rst

 Widgets are made to be usable and generally useful components.
-As such, they need to be associated with the form input elements in a separate step, which may be accessed through the :ref:`script_parameters_admin` page within the Wooey admin page.
-Here, the widget to utilize for a given parameter can be set by associating a given WooeyWidget with a `Script Parameter`:
+As such, they need to be associated with the form input elements in a separate step, which may be accessed through the :ref:`script-parameters-admin` page within the Wooey admin page.
+Here, the widget to utilize for a given parameter can be set by associating a given WooeyWidget with a Script Parameter:

 .. image:: img/wooey_widget_parameters.png